 Note: If you unplug the old ignition box, or don't keep the "loop" of the old box around your old key, the vehicle will shut itself off after a few short seconds.
 The old key needs to be able to "talk" to the old ignition box the entire time the vehicle is on.
 It may look ghetto, or like you hotwired it, but it's the only way to get 99% of the installation done so the dealer doesn't rape you on "installation" costs.
 Just put the key through the old one (which is still plugged in...just not screwed down anymore) and start, leaving it hanging on the key itself.
 The dealer took about an hour (I made an appt) to cut the new keys, program them, and flash the computer.
 Save yourself $230 and do this yourself!

 Tony-13 JKU Sahara

 , Black.
-LED white fender lights & signals, JW Speaker LED heads and fogs, LED windshield and rear bumper lights, retrofit Homelink GD opener, LED interior lighting, shorty antenna, weathertech liners, Drake gas filler.
-Rugged ridge phone mount and hood catches, dead pedal, ventshades, rampage windshield tie down & stops, solid stainless lugs, 20% front tint, sill guards, FMF spare delete kit, OffRoadHeros cargo top, K&N FIPK intake, Smittybilt Molle roll bar covers, and lots of carbon fiber hydrographics.
-ToDo list: LED tails, intake, programmer, exhaust, and a bunch of other stuff.
+LED white fender lights & signals, JW Speaker LED heads and fogs and tails, LED windshield and rear bumper lights, retrofit Homelink GD opener, LED interior lighting, shorty antenna, weathertech liners, Drake gas filler.
+67 Designs phone mount, Rugged Ridge hood catches, dead pedal, ventshades, rampage windshield tie down & stops, solid stainless lugs, 20% front tint, sill guards, FMF spare delete kit, OffRoadHeros cargo top, K&N FIPK intake, Smittybilt Molle roll bar covers, and lots of carbon fiber hydrographics.
+ToDo list: programmer, exhaust, and a bunch of other stuff.

 15 Cherokee KL